 Diagnosis is made by finding oocysts during a microscopic examination of a stool sample.

-Puppies are usually treated for between five days and two to three weeks to eliminate the parasite.
+Puppies are usually treated with an anti-parasitic medication for between five days and two to three weeks to eliminate the parasite.
 Typically, resolution of the symptoms is slow once signs develop, and it may require a week of therapy before improvement is seen.
 Severe cases may demand hospitalization to counter dehydration with fluid therapy.

 How to Prevent Coccidiosis